namonajem/UNI-SEMG6/use-cases/use-case-1.md

 ### Trigger

-A request for countries population information is sent to Data Analysis.
+A request for countries in a territory population information is sent to Data Analysis.

 ## MAIN SUCCESS SCENARIO